Sell Your Manufacturing Business in the San Francisco Bay Area

 The Silicon Valley Premium: Manufacturers embedded in the semiconductor equipment supply chain trade at exceptional multiples.
 A shop on Applied Materials' or Lam Research's approved vendor list has revenue visibility that general manufacturers cannot match.

-The Scarcity Factor: Industrial zoned space in the Bay Area is disappearing.
-Your operating facility — especially if owned — is an asset whose replacement cost is effectively infinite.
+The Scarcity Factor: Industrial vacancy in Santa Clara County is below 2%.
+Multiple Bay Area cities have converted industrial zones to residential and mixed-use permanently.
+Your operating facility — whether owned or leased — is an asset whose replacement cost is effectively infinite.
+A buyer cannot build or lease comparable space without a multi-year search and significant capital.

 The Margin Advantage: Despite higher costs, Bay Area precision manufacturers often operate at higher gross margins than their counterparts in lower-cost regions because their customers are not price-sensitive — they are speed- and quality-sensitive.